Yogesh-K-Matkar/react_concept_react_app/README.md

     eg. import NetflixSeries from "./components/NetflixSeries"; (Where export component name is NetflixSeries)

     b.
-Named Functional Component :- In case of importing Export Named component, then while importing the same Component name to be used with curly braces {ComponentName}
+Named Functional Component :- In case of importing Export Named component, then while importing the same Component name to be used with curly braces.

     eg. import {NetflixSeries} from "./components/NetflixSeries"; (Where export component name is NetflixSeries)